Humble-bee2025/HBIMS-APP/README.md

 ## Customisation Tips

-- Edit `src/languages.js` to change or reorder the available languages.
+- Update the hero art by changing the `HERO_IMAGE_URL` constant in `src/App.jsx`.
-- Tweak the look and feel in `src/styles.css` to match your brand colours or typography.
+- Adjust typography, spacing, or colour palette inside `src/styles.css` to match your brand system.
-- Use the `LanguageSelector` component from `src/App.jsx` in any other React project by copying the component files and associated styles.
+- The form currently captures a mobile number but does not submit; wire it to your authentication flow as needed.

 ## License